hermanbanken/TI3700/literatuurlijst/abstract_variability.md

 **Good**: very extensive paper on the whole process of developing a multi-tenant single instance SaaS application.
 They cover almost all aspects and even develop a prove of concept prototype for a company called UnifiedPost.
 **Bad**: very long paper that easily gets boring when they discuss some of the same topics in different levels of detail at different sections.

+# 5. (2008) - Wei Sun; Xin Zhang ; Chang Jie Guo ; Pei Sun ; Hui Su - Software as a Service: Configuration and Customization Perspectives

+Lists main reasons for variance: industry focus, customer behavior, product offering, regulation, culture and operation strategy differences.

+Different levels of Configuration Competency: entry, aware, capable, mature and world class.
+These describe the level of how much configuration is possible to support different tenants needs.

+4 different scales of keeping configuration in mind during development.
+Keeping configuration in mind from the start will end up being the cheapest, but requires a high initial workload and thus costs, while building in configuration later will cost less upfront but will cost more in the long run.
+Moving an application to the SaaS model where payment is done on a monthly basis the initial development costs of the first model may be a real issue.

+Different fields for variation are: Data Structure & Processing, Organization Structure, User Interface, Workflow, Business Rule, Reporting.

+**Good**: some listings of reasons for variation, levels of configurability, configurable fields and ways to develop with MT in mind.
+**Bad**: Lots of misspelling's including "Through SaaS application is usually developed.", "SalesFoce.com" (including not working hyperlink...).